 Latvia VAT guide

-The tax is administered by the State Revenue Service which is part of the Latvian Ministry of Finance.
+VAT in Latvia is governed by the national VAT Law and administered by the State Revenue Service (Valsts ieņēmumu dienests), which operates under the Ministry of Finance.

 What is the VAT rate in Latvia?